Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/README.md

 &nbsp;

+Only those with a current diagnosis of Type 1 or Type 2 diabetes ("Type 1", "Type 2", "Mixed; Type 1", or "Mixed; Type 2" in the above flowchart)

 Of the final cohort, 3.5% were non-English speaking, and a further 10.7% had a first language which was not English.

 &nbsp;